FindMeCP/FindMe/README.md

 - [X] Remained signed in across app restarts.
 - [X] See the user's location on a Google Maps SDK map.
 - [] Make or receive requests to share user locations with a friend.
-- [X] Reset the map to user locations.
+- [X] Reset the map to user/friend locations.
 - [] Turn off all location sharing.
 - [X] Select three map modes: split screen, shared screen, solo screen.
 - [X] Find friends with app installed.
+- [X] Friend's location pin updates every 5 seconds.

 **Optional** features: User can